 8. What is it called when animals hibernate during summer?
 (Answer: Aestivation)

 Hibernation Books for Kids:

-Get started with these kids’ books about hibernation!
-(Affiliate links provided here for convenience.
+Share a cozy storytime session with these kids’ books about hibernation!
+(Affiliate links provided here.
 For details, see our Disclosure Policy.)

 - Don’t Wake Mr. Bear! by Jill Newton